bumps/bumps/doc/guide/fitting.rst

 ====================

 More important than the optimal value of the parameters is an estimate of the uncertainty in those values.
-The particular optimum (perfect fit to the data), is an accident of the measurement; perform the measurement again and you will get a different optimum.
+The best fit is an accident of the measurement; perform the measurement again and you will get a different optimum.
 Given the uncertainty in the measurement, there is a joint distribution of parameter values that are consistent with the measurement.
+For example, when fitting a line, the choice of slope will affect the range of intercepts that fit the data.
 The goal of uncertainty analysis is to determine this distribution and summarize it for the reader.

 By casting our problem as the likelihood of seeing the data given the model, we not only give ourselves the ability to incorporate prior information into